Carbonitex/carbon-commander/README.md

    - Click the ⚡ icon to view all tools

 2. **MCP Tools**:
+   > ⚠️ **WARNING: MCP Integration is currently UNTESTED**
+   > The MCP (Model Context Protocol) integration is a work in progress and has not been thoroughly tested.
+   > Use with caution and expect potential issues until testing is complete.

    - External service integration
    - Additional capabilities
    - Network-dependent